Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Preliminaries

 \subsection{Generalities}

 Kleinian groups are discrete subgroups of $\PSL_2 \complexes$.
 In this paper we always assume Kleinian groups to be torsion free.
 When we talk about deformation spaces, we only consider finitely generated Kleinian groups.
 However, we also need to consider infinitely generated Kleinian groups which will appear as geometric limits.
-We refer the reader to Marden \cite{Mar} for a general references for the theory of Kleinian groups.
+We refer the reader to Marden \cite{Mar, Mar2} for a general reference for the theory of Kleinian groups.

-Let $S$ be an orientable hyperbolic surface of finite area.
-In this paper, we focus on Kleinian groups which are isomorphic to $\pi_1(S)$ in such a way parabolic elements correspond to punctures of $S$.
-We define a deformation space $AH(S)$ to be the quotient space of
+Let $S$ be an oriented hyperbolic surface of finite area.
+In this paper, we focus on Kleinian groups which are isomorphic to $\pi_1(S)$ in such a way that punctures of $S$ correspond to parabolic elements.
+We define the deformation space $AH(S)$ to be the quotient space of

 by conjugacy in $\PSL_2 \complexes$.
 The space $R(S)$ has a topology coming from the representation space and we endow $AH(S)$ with its quotient topology.
 We denote an element of $AH(S)$ also by $(G, \phi)$ for some representative of the equivalence class.
 We call $\phi$ a marking of the Kleinian group $G$.